neverbehind/git-release/README.md

  - Commits the Branch list to the new branch
  - Merges in each of the added feature branches
 - `git release append` similar to roll, but doesn't create a new release branch, simple remerges all branches into the current RC
-- `git release next` similar to roll, but uses current release branch as the base branch, instead of master
+- `git release next` similar to roll, but uses current release branch as the base branch, instead of the main branch
-- `git release deploy` checkout master, and merge in release branch and tag commit with release tag.
+- `git release deploy` checkout the main branch, and merge in release branch and tag commit with release tag.
 - `git release dump` deletes release branch and rollsback the candidate version.
 - `git release checkout` displays a list of release branches, allows for switching from release to release
-- `git release devbranches` to list out branches that are contained in the development branch, that are not yet on master
+- `git release devbranches` to list out branches that are contained in the development branch, that are not yet on the main branch
 - `git release checkoutfeature` to find and create local branch from remote feature branch

 *Helpful Tools*